tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/MaximumSubArray/README.md

 **4. Algorithm**

-Start.
+1.Start.

-Read the number of days.
+2.Read the number of days.

-Read the profit or loss for each day.
+3.Read the profit or loss for each day.

-Store the daily values in an array.
+4.Store the daily values in an array.

-Initialize current_sum and maximum_sum with the first value.
+5.Initialize current_sum and maximum_sum with the first value.

-Start traversing the array from the second day.
+6.Start traversing the array from the second day.

-For each day's profit/loss:
+7.For each day's profit/loss:
 Add the current value to current_sum.
 Compare the current value with current_sum.
 If the current value is greater, start a new subarray from the current day.
 Update maximum_sum whenever current_sum becomes greater than the previous maximum.

-Keep track of the starting and ending positions of the maximum subarray.
+8.Keep track of the starting and ending positions of the maximum subarray.

-After checking all days, display the maximum continuous profit.
+9.10.After checking all days, display the maximum continuous profit.

-Display the corresponding profitable period.
+11.Display the corresponding profitable period.

-Stop.
+12.Stop.

 **5. Time Complexity**